Panel Stochastic Frontier Models with Latent Group Structures: Monte Carlo Simulations

 \subsection{Simulation Designs}

-Heterogeneity in panel stochastic frontier models arises from various sources.
-Thus, we design three different Monte Carlo experiments that allow us to examine the finite-sample performance of the proposed method and its ability to identify the sources of heterogeneity.
+Heterogeneity in panel SF models arises from various sources.
+Thus, we design three different Monte Carlo experiments that allow us to examine the finite-sample performance of the proposed method and its ability to identify sources of heterogeneity.
 In the first design, we study the classification for the case with heterogeneity from frontiers yet with constant variances of $v_{it}$.
 In the second design, we study the case with heterogeneous variances of $v_{it}$, yet homogeneous frontiers.
 In the third design, we check the performance of our methods in a more general and much more complicated scenario.
-In particular, in all three designs, we consider two sub-cases where the term $\alpha^0-u$ comes from either unique or from mixture distribution, which previous methods did not consider.
+In all three designs, we consider two sub-cases where the term $\alpha^{0}-u$ comes from either unique or from mixture distribution, which previous methods did not consider.
+Due to the similarity and the space constraint, we defer the description and simulation results of Designs 1 and 2 to Appendix \ref{APP:Tables} and only present Design 3 here.

-\textbf{Design 1:} In this design (consisting of DGP1U and DGP1M), we study the classification arising as a result of heterogeneity from frontiers.
-To this end, we specify the DGP as